plone/mockup/README.md

 - Go to ``http://localhost:8000``:
   On this port our demo and documentation pages are served.

 ## Running tests

+You can either install jest with yarn/npm globally or also use it with ``npx jest``

 - ``jest``: Run all tests
 - ``jest src/pat/PATH-TO-PATTERN``: Run a specific test suite